COVID-19 (Coronavirus): Notices related to COVID-19 for members, groups and brokers – READ MORE.

 • You can apply for dental coverage on your own.
 You can shop for dental plans in the state where you list your permanent address.
 You can choose a plan that meets your specific dental needs and budget.

-Coverage after graduating college.
+Coverage after graduating college

-If you need dental coverage, TruAssure offers a variety of comprehensive dental plans for individuals and families, which include options like three cleanings per year, white fillings on all teeth, teeth whitening, implants, orthodontia and more.
+TruAssure offers a variety of comprehensive dental plans for individuals and families, which include options like three cleanings per year, white fillings on all teeth, teeth whitening, implants, orthodontia and more.
 Enroll in a TruAssure dental plan today.

 Comments (2)